 The best time to visit Serengeti is still a question as the wildlife richness in the park is undisputed and can be seen throughout the year, between November to mid-August migration of herds are in Tanzania Serengeti plains before start moving towards Kenyan’s Masai Mara in mid-August and September, possibly this can be the best time to visit Serengeti National Park.
 However, due to climatic changes their movement has been quite unpredictable (please contact our safari experts for an updates of their movements).

 Another Mara River crossing can be in early November when returning back from Masai Mara Game Reserve.

 The long rainy season usually starts in middle March or April and goes up to May generally this rain covers the whole of East Africa however, the rainy is very brief and has been experienced mostly during the nights.
 It is possible to do our Tanzania Safaris at this time where lodges and tented camps are lowering their prices, traffic at this time is usually low and the park is uncrowded.
 Other option is to visit Southern Serengeti during the months of December to March where the migration of herds are crowded at Ndutu plains for calving & nursing (sycronized birth).

-Accommodation in Serengeti can be rated to fit your budget, needs and aspiration.
+Accommodation in Serengeti can be rated to fit your ideas, budget, needs and aspiration.
 You can stay in lodges, tented camps or campsites and enjoy our wild Tanzania.
 Our Safari experts can advise you on where to go and to stay based on your budget.
 On our person experience we value first-hand experience and consistent inspection.
 Serengeti National Park Shall Never Die!